Volunteers needed for van service in northern Dauphin County

 ELIZABETHVILLE, Pa.
 (WHTM) — For residents without access to transportation in northern Dauphin County, the best option to get around is by van.
 That can be difficult without a healthy number of volunteer drivers, however.

-“Living in a rural area, we’ve widespread to access grocery stores, food pantries, doctors offices or specialty doctors,” said Bonnie Kent, Operations Manager at Northern Dauphin County Human Services.
+“Living in a rural area, we’re widespread to access grocery stores, food pantries, doctor’s offices or specialty doctors,” said Bonnie Kent, operations manager at Northern Dauphin County Human Services.
 “There’s a large list of things we’re impacted with when it comes to transportation.”

 People living in northern Dauphin County are tasked with traveling almost 25 miles to get to the closest Urgent Care.